simontonsoftware/micro-dash/README.md

 **The main goals of this project are:**

 - Api compatibility with lodash.
 Not in the sense that each function can do everything that its lodash courterpart can do; most are simplified (see the philosophical differences below).
 But they have the same names, signatures, and basic functionality.
 - Small payload size.
-This full package is `3,306 bytes` minified, while a bundle containing the corresponding lodash functions is `38,394 bytes`.
+This full package is `3,360 bytes` minified, while a bundle containing the corresponding lodash functions is `38,457 bytes`.
 Size comparisons when importing individual functions are provided in their documentation.
 - Pass all tests from the lodash test suite that are relevant given the differences below.

 **Philosophical differences from lodash:**

 - Only designed to work with primitives and plain objects.
 It it not designed or tested to handle inherited properties, symbol keys, `arguments` objects, primitive objects (e.g. `Object(1)`), Dates, Maps, Sets, etc.
 - There is no shorthand for "iteratees" - functions that accept one expect you to pass an actual function.
-- It has no special knowledge of "array like" objects; only actual arrays are treated as arrays.
 - Does not pass the iterated object to iteratee functions.
 This allows simplifications, e.g. methods like `merge` can be used as an iteratee for `reduce` without being guarded.
+- It has no special knowledge of "array like" objects; only actual arrays are treated as arrays.
+- Makes no special attempt to coerce arguments to the expected type.
+Behavior is undefined in such cases.
 - String functions are designed for simple cases like variable names.
 They only treat `[0-9A-Za-z]` as part of words and are not smart about contractions or ordinals (e.g. `I'll` or `1st`).
 - A modern environment/buildchain is assumed.
 E.g. this project will not contain duplicates of ES6 functions (such as `Array.isArray()`), and it may use ES6 functions directly.
 If you target older browsers/environments, you may need to include polyfills separately.
 However, it will only use features that _can_ be polyfilled.
 - <FESM / angular 4 module format>